-WE use TWEN for classroom management, email, posting course materials and grades, and assignment submission.
-You must sign up for the TWEN page for section 4.
+I use TWEN for classroom management, email, posting course materials and grades, and assignment submission.
+You must sign up for my TWEN page for sections two and eight.
 Our classes will be held synchronously, at the assigned date and time, on campus.